Traditional Braces in Cos Cob & Greenwich

 What is a good age to get braces?

-We usually don’t start treatment with braces until the permanent teeth have erupted, but your child may require interceptive orthodontics prior to this.
+We usually don’t start treatment with braces until the permanent teeth have erupted, but your child may require interceptive orthodontics prior to this depending on their orthodontic needs.

 Are braces painful?